Janus Henderson UK Responsible Income Fund

 This document is intended solely for the use of professionals, defined as Eligible Counterparties or Professional Clients, and is not for general public distribution.
 Marketing Communication.
 Past performance does not predict future returns.
 The value of an investment and the income from it can fall as well as rise and you may not get back the amount originally invested.
 Tax assumptions and reliefs depend upon an investor’s particular circumstances and may change if those circumstances or the law change.
 If you invest through a third party provider you are advised to consult them directly as charges, performance and terms and conditions may differ materially.
 Nothing in this document is intended to or should be construed as advice.
 This document is not a recommendation to sell or purchase any investment.
 It does not form part of any contract for the sale or purchase of any investment.
 Any investment application will be made solely on the basis of the information contained in the Prospectus (including all relevant covering documents), which will contain investment restrictions.
 This document is intended as a summary only and potential investors must read the prospectus, and where relevant, the key investor information document before investing.
 We may record telephone calls for our mutual protection, to improve customer service and for regulatory record keeping purposes.

-Janus Henderson is a trademark of Janus Henderson Group plc or one of its subsidiaries. © Janus Henderson Group plc.
+Janus Henderson® and any other trademarks used herein are trademarks of Janus Henderson Group plc or one of its subsidiaries. © Janus Henderson Group plc.

-Fund Name | SRI Style | SDR Labelling | Product | Region | Asset Type | Launch Date | Last Amended |
+| Fund Name | SRI Style | SDR Labelling | Product | Region | Asset Type | Launch Date | Last Amended |

 |